Mac Miller’s Will Reveals How His Million Dollar Fortune Will Be Divided

 Mac Miller ensured that his parents would get most of his million dollar fortune after his death.
 According to an article published by The Blast, Miller established a trust and will in 2013 and named his mom and dad as trustees.
 He also named his lawyer, David Byrnes, as the administrator of the estate.
-If Byrnes is for some reason unable to acts administrator, the rapper’s brother, Miller McCormick, will get the role.
+If Byrnes is for some reason unable to act as administrator, the rapper’s brother, Miller McCormick, will get the role.

 As The Inquisitr previously reported, Mac Miller died with a reported net worth of $14 million which he generated as a result of music sales and tours.

-The Blast adds that while it’s likely that there are people who will be beneficiaries of the trust but his parents will get access to the majority of his wealth now that he is dead.
+The Blast adds that while it’s likely that there are people who will be beneficiaries of the trust, his parents will get access to the majority of his wealth now that he is deceased.

 The actual value of the estate or the amount of money therein has not been disclosed.